-- Submit final grades by the deadline (see page 5). - Stay in compliance with FERPA. - Participate in electronic surveys (end-of-course student surveys and instructor program surveys).
+- Submit final grades by the deadline.

+- Stay in compliance with FERPA.

+- Participate in electronic surveys (end-of-course student surveys and instructor program surveys).

-• Work with high school administration to communicate extended leave dates and coverage plans by submitting an Instructor Extended Leave Form, found at www.minnesota.edu/instructor (see page 20).
+• Work with high school administration to communicate extended leave dates and coverage plans by submitting an Instructor Extended Leave Form, found at www.minnesota.edu/instructor.